agelessZeal/cronos-swap-ui/README.md

-# 🥞 Pancake Frontend
+#  Cronos Swap Frontend

-This project contains the main features of the pancake application.
+This project contains the main features of the swap and liquidty of the dex.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.